FactoryXCode/MfPack/MfPack/Samples/MfPlayer X/readme.txt

 This is an example that shows how to use the IMFTimer, language tags,
 subtitles (SubRip and MicroDvd), RegEx (Regular Expressions) and how to get media properties.

-Note:
-This is a basic player, not a commercial one that is supposed to be bug-free!

 For indepth information see the CPlayer examples and documentation, containing the complete information about MfPlayer.